VeraCologne/LearningBlog/content/posts/2019-04-08-end-of-a-deadline.md

 ---
 layout: post
-title:  "The One With the End of a Deadline"
+title:  "The One with the End of a Deadline"
 date:   2019-04-08 08:55:00 +0200
 tags:
 - studitemps